Best savings accounts for January 2022

 What to watch for: Like many online banks, you won’t be able to deposit cash into this account.
 If you only have the Online Savings Account you won’t be able to get an ATM or debit card.
 You’re only able to deposit $50,000 in a day and up to $250,000 every 30 calendar days via eCheck Deposit.

-4. High Rate: Citibank - 0.50% APY, no minimum balance needed for APY (ATM access)
+4. High Rate: American Express National Bank - 0.50% APY, no minimum balance needed for APY (no ATM access)

 Overview: Citibank, the retail banking arm of Citigroup, launched a high-yield savings account called Citi Accelerate in 2019.
 The account pays well above the national average as well as higher than many of the savings rates offered by some of the nation’s largest banks.
 There’s no minimum balance requirement to earn the APY and no minimum to open an account.
 But the APY is only available in select markets.